DouglasMacKrell/namegnome/docs/cli-commands.md

 - `--llm-model <model>`: Use a specific LLM for fuzzy matching
 - `--strict-directory-structure/--no-strict-directory-structure`: Enforce or
   relax platform directory structure (default: strict)
+- `--trust-file-order`: Enable file-order/duration-based assignment mode for episode matching.
+When set, NameGnome will use the order and duration of files to assign episode spans (or singles) when titles are missing.
+This is robust for anthology and non-anthology shows, and is attempted before manual fallback.
+(Sprint 3)

 ### Examples